-Keep your uniform clean and good smelling, but please avoid heavily perfumed detergents and fabric softeners.
+- Keep your uniform clean and fresh, but avoid heavily fragranced detergents and fabric softeners.
 Likewise, avoid strong perfumes and other body products.
 Strong smells in either direction are a detraction from good training!

-Please wear a shirt beneath your gi top.
+- Please wear a shirt or undershirt beneath your gi top.
 Keep your gi clean and wrinkle-free.
 Repairs to the gi are acceptable.
 Do not wear your gi outside the dojo.

-Following these rules will help ensure that you and your fellow karatekas will have a safe and pleasant training experience!
+Following these guidelines will help ensure that you and your fellow karatekas will have a safe and pleasant training experience!

 4534 West Gate Blvd #101 Austin, TX 78745 (512) 416-9735